-As the popularity of electric vehicles rises, so too does the need for fast, convenient charging locations along well-traveled interstates throughout the state.
+As the popularity of electric vehicles rises, so too does the need for fast, convenient interstate charging network locations throughout the state.
 Louisiana Clean Fuels (LCF), along with a team of experts and collaborators, is working to create a Master Plan for a DC Fast Charger network that will meet Federal Highway Administration (FHWA) alternative fuel corridor guidelines.

 With this end in mind, LCF recently launched a crowdsourcing website to gather input from electric vehicle owners and potential site hosts.
 “This project allows our stakeholders the opportunity to be a part of the decision-making process on where to place DC Fast Chargers along Louisiana’s interstate corridors” says Ann Vail, LCF Executive Director.
 “When the state gained approval for alternative fuel corridor signage from the FHWA in March of 2018 for both natural gas and propane vehicles but not electric charging, we saw it as an opportunity to step in and help design a fueling corridor that actually reflects the needs of electric vehicle owners.”

 Currently, driving long-distance with an electric vehicle in Louisiana can be a challenge, and drivers can often be left searching for level 2 chargers that take a long time to use.
-The creation of this DC Fast Charging network will give electric vehicle owners of all makes more freedom to take their EVs on longer trips.
+The creation of this interstate charging network focused on DC Fast Charging will give electric vehicle owners of all makes more freedom to take their EVs on longer trips.

 The DC Fast Charger crowdsourcing website offers electric vehicle owners most impacted by the project the chance to have their recharging needs considered in the planning of the charging network.
 LCF is asking electric vehicle owners to think about their commute along the interstate where they normally stop for rest breaks and drop a “pin” where they know their car could benefit from a charging station.
 If someone has already nominated a site that they agree with, then participants can “like” that item and leave a comment about that location.